kelleyk/livessh/README.md

           commonly assigned to virtual network interfaces) are chosen only if others are not available.
 If no hardware address can be detected, the machine's hostname will be set to "livessh".

+        - Only hardware addresses that are the same length as Ethernet hardware addresses are considered.
+This may be a problem if you are using e.g. Infiniband (which uses longer hardware addresses) instead of Ethernet.

     - Enables passwordless `sudo` access (which is important; see the note about setting the live user's password not working).

     - Sets time zone.